laszukdawid/PyEMD/README.md

 ### Visualisation

-The package contain a simple visualisation helper that can help, e.g., with time series and instantaneous frequencies.
+The package contains a simple visualisation helper that can help, e.g., with time series and instantaneous frequencies.

 ```python
 import numpy as np